CumulusNetworks/docs/content/cumulus-netq-412/Installation-Management/Install-NetQ/Before-You-Install.md

 During the installation process, you configure a virtual IP address that enables redundancy for the Kubernetes control plane.
 In this configuration, the majority of nodes must be operational for NetQ to function.
 For example, a three-node cluster can tolerate a one-node failure, but not a two-node failure.
 For more information, refer to the {{<exlink url="https://etcd.io/docs/v3.3/faq/" text="etcd documentation">}}.

-The **high-availability scale cluster** deployment provides support for the greatest number of devices and provides an extensible framework for greater scalability.
-As the number of devices in your network grows, you can add additional nodes to the cluster to support the additional devices.
+The **high-availability scale cluster** deployment provides support for the greatest number of devices and provides an extensible framework for greater scalability. <!--As the number of devices in your network grows, you can add additional nodes to the cluster to support the additional devices.
+4.12 supports only 3-node cluster-->

 ### Cluster Deployments and Load Balancers